so1omon563/terrafaform-aws-sns/CONTRIBUTING.md

 Once you open a pull request, project maintainers will review your code and respond to your pull request with any feedback they might have.
 The process at this point is as follows:

-1. A thumbs-up (:+1:) is required from code owners to approve the pull request.
+1. An approval is required from code owners to approve the pull request.
 2. When ready, your pull request will be merged into `main`, we may require you to rebase your PR to the latest `main`.
-3. Once the PR is merged, you will be included in `CHANGELOG.md` in a subsequent release.
+3. Once the PR is merged, you will be included in the change log in a subsequent release.

 ### Developer Certification of Origin (DCO)